Gluten Free Mexican Mini Quiches Recipe

 Now I suppose it would have been easy as could be to just grab some gluten free Bisquick but I didn’t have any so I just added some gluten free all-purpose flour and baking powder to the rest of my ingredients.

 The rest of the ingredients consisted of a rotisserie chicken (my grocery store makes gluten free rotisserie chickens, double check with your store), some shredded cheese, a small can of mild green chilies, a good handful of chives and cilantro, some buttermilk, sour cream and to hold everything together, a couple of organic pastured eggs (I use Nature’s Yoke.)
 The result?
 A chicken ranch enchilada in muffin (or mini quiche) form.
 I topped them with a bit of salsa and some more sour cream and what I got was yum, yum, yum!

 We had a hot debate as to what to call these yummy babies – Mexican muffins?
 Savory cupcakes?
 Mini quiches?
 I never really came up with the perfect recipe title but I know this, I would never call these “impossible” anything.
 Not only are they seriously simple, they show just how “possible” great gluten free food can be!

-¼ cup cilantro leave, minced (minced then measured) plus more for serving
+- ¼ cup cilantro leaves minced (minced then measured) plus more for serving

 Preheat oven to 375 degrees.
 Lightly spray a standard muffin pan with cooking spray.